ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 - Click **Update to latest** and **Set version**.

 :::note
-Everytime you update/set the version, Ayon would create a new exclusive version folder which stores the related assets(level sequence and map) in the updated version if they never loaded.
+Every time you update/set the version, Ayon would create a new exclusive version folder which stores the related assets(level sequence and map) in the updated version if they never loaded.
 :::

 ## Animations